Jared Kushner Might Not Feel Welcome At His Harvard 15th Reunion

 — The Boston Globe (@BostonGlobe) May 22, 2018

-Another Harvard classmate, Jon Sherman was obviously going for a tongue in cheek moment when he called Kushner a “fascist” saying that it added some spice to their class.
+Another Harvard classmate, Jon Sherman was obviously going for a tongue in cheek moment when he called Kushner a “fascist,” saying that it added some spice to their class.

 “I, for one, am actually glad that our Class of ’03 finally has a real, live fascist among us.
 Who says Harvard isn’t diverse?”